 The Dunn County Jail Inmate Lookup is a list of persons who have been arrested and are in custody, including status, how much their bail is, and times you can visit.
 Also, you can find information on anybody arrested and processed or discharged within the last 24 hours.
 Inmates are shown in alphabetical order by last name.
 You’ll be able to locate their arrest information faster if you enter their full name, date of birth, or inmate ID Number.

 If the inmate you are looking for could possibly be in another jail you should check our guide to other Wisconsin jails: List of all jails in Wisconsin

 A mugshot, or jail booking photograph, is a picture taken by the police when you are processed at the jail intake.
-A mugshot is make of one full face and a profile photo.
+A mugshot is made up of one full face photo and a profile photo.
 Your full name and booking number will be in the photos, and they are on file at the jail.

 Mugshots of Dunn County Jail inmates can be seen online, or you can view them at the Dunn County Jail.
 When you search for mugshots online you need to input the inmate’s legal name, and a booking date, if you have it.